 children under the age of 18 cannot be executors.

 In her will, American businesswoman Leona Helmsley left $12 million in a trust fund to her dog Trouble.
-Her executors were responsible for seeing that her wishes were carried out.
-In the year after her death, they also dealt with challenges from two disinherited grandchildren, oversaw scores of properties and hotels, negotiated settlements with disgruntled former employees, and managed a huge investment portfolio in a falling economy.
-What did they get for their trouble? $900,000 apiece.¹
+Her four executors were responsible for seeing that her wishes were carried out.
+In the years after her death, they dealt with challenges from two disinherited grandchildren, oversaw scores of properties and hotels, negotiated settlements with disgruntled former employees, and managed a huge investment portfolio in a falling economy.
+What did they ask for in return? $100 million spit between them.¹

 The executor to your will may not be as busy or as well compensated as Ms. Helmsley’s.
 Still, you’ll want to give thoughtful consideration to this important choice.
 How do you choose an executor?
 Can anyone do it?
 What makes an individual a good choice?